 - Demand for hot water

-- Insulation (i.e. a lower EPC rating usually means more heat loss, and therefore, more heating output is required)
+- Insulation — less insulation usually means more heat loss, and therefore, a higher heating output is required

-Vokera boilers have only a small range.
-This is partly due to the fact that they don’t have the sales volume of Worcester boilers, so they need to condense their range where possible.
+Vokera boiler models only come in a small range.
+This is partly due to the fact that they don’t have the sales volume of Worcester boilers, so they tend to condense the range where possible.

 Homeowners with what might be classed as a typical property will easily find a suitable Vokera boiler.
 But those with an atypical property, may need to explore the more in-depth Worcester range.

-Vokera boilers come standard with 2 years warranty.
+Vokèra boilers come standard with a 2-year warranty.
 And, that’s never a good sign.
 Typically, we advise customers to go with boilers that have a warranty of at least 5 years.
-A good example of this is the Ideal Logic Plus 24 which comes standard with a 7-year warranty and is cheaper than the equivalent Worcester.
+A good example of this is the Ideal Logic Plus 24, which comes standard with a 7-year warranty and is cheaper than the Worcester equivalent.

 |Vokera Compact 25A||2-year|